jobrouter/typo3-data/Documentation/Introduction/Index.rst

 A content element is available to display synchronised data sets on a web page.

-This extension uses the :doc:`JobRouter Client <jobrouter-client:introduction>` library and has the :doc:`TYPO3 JobRouter Connector <typo3-jobrouter-connector:introduction>` extension as a requirement to define connections to JobRouter® installations.
+This extension uses the `JobRouter REST Client`_ library and has the :doc:`TYPO3 JobRouter Connector <typo3-jobrouter-connector:introduction>` extension as a requirement to define connections to JobRouter® installations.